 It should be noted that the WaterRower with SmartRow will not connect to the same apps as the ComModule WaterRower Bluetooth Hardware so do check carefully before purchase.
 For example the asensei app does not currently connect to the WaterRower.

-Is there a WaterRower Series 5 Bluetooth Monitor that doesn't require a ComModule?
+Is there a WaterRower Bluetooth Monitor that doesn't require a ComModule?

-There have been rumours of a Series 5 (S5) monitor with built in Bluetooth capability for some time, however at the time of writing this was not available to buy.
+There have been rumours of a new WaterRower monitor with built in Bluetooth capability for some time, however at the time of writing this was not available to buy.
+The rumors have suggested this could be called the Series 5 Monitor, but we expect this to now be named as Series 4 with BLE (Bluetooth Low Energy ) capability.
 We will keep this article updated if that changes!